Frequently Asked Questions.

 Yes.
 During the album submission process, you will have an opportunity to set the street date for your album or single.
-Please note however, that while iTunes and AmazonMP3 are very quick in ingesting albums (Normally only a few days), many of the other music stores can take several weeks, so even though you may choose a street date, it's entirely possible that the album will not appear in some of the stores until they complete their own processing and ingestion.
+Please note however, that while many of the major music stores (ie: iTunes, AmazonMP3, Google Play, Spotify etc.) are very quick in ingesting albums (Normally only a few days), many of the other music stores can take several weeks, so even though you may choose a street date, it's entirely possible that the album will not appear in some of the stores until they complete their own processing and ingestion.

-If you are choosing a street date in the future (Rather than just having the album or single go live as soon as possible), we suggest setting the street date at least 7 days out to give time for iTunes and AmazonMP3 to ingest the album.
+If you are choosing a street date in the future (Rather than just having the album or single go live as soon as possible), we suggest setting the street date at least 14 days out to give time for most of the music stores to ingest the album.

-The music stores have placed extreme restrictions on the Classical Genre (ie: Pre-20th Century Composer based music) and therefore we DO NOT support the distribution of this genre.
+The music stores have placed extreme restrictions on the Classical Genre (ie: Traditional composer based music) and therefore we DO NOT support the distribution of this genre.

 Unfortunately, you cannot offer a track for free in the music stores.